Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 Worked on simplifying the code in the game class so it's easier to work on and then I started working on more code for the user class.
 Was able to get the accessor methods done and started new ideas for the swapping of turns.

+### 5/26/2023 CW

+Worked on correcting the spawn method so the tokens would move out of the homeyard in the correct destinations.
+Then I was able to test the move method with the simplified code and it worked, but I had to do a lot of debugging since the code was so messy.

 ## Raihan N

 ### 5/22/2023